Bill-Yang-1/CS224FinalProject/Readme.md

 ```
 java -jar IPMD.jar
 ```
 * You can also use IDEA or Eclipse to run our code.
-You will need to run `BetterPMD.java` which stores under path: `./src/main/java/BetterPMD.java`.
+You will need to run `IPMD.java` which stores under path: `./src/main/java/IPMD.java`.
 ```
 javac IPMD.java
 java IPMD